 Vintage Filigree Engagement Ring

-This offers a modern twist on a 1950’s design.
+This ring offers a modern twist on a 1950’s design.
 Merging modern and romantic aesthetics, this vintage-style beaded-filigree engagement ring features a cathedral shank that directs the eye to the exquisite kite-set center stone.
 Choose from round, cushion, or marquise for the center stone, available in sizes from 0.5 to 5 carats.
 You can also select your choice of metal (platinum or 14K or 18K yellow, white, or rose gold).

 Petite French Set Diamond Engagement Ring